MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-removerealm.md

 Deletes all information for the specified realm from the registry.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax